12 Different Types of Squirrels in the US

 Share with your friends 🥹!

-There are various different Types of Squirrels in the US.
+There are various Types of Squirrels in the US.
 The most frequent are ground squirrels, flying squirrels, and tree squirrels.

 These very versatile rats thrive in a variety of situations and frequently dine on a variety of foods.